bendudson/hermes-3/docs/sphinx/components.rst

-These rates are taken from ADAS (96): SCD and PLT are used for the ionisation rate and radiation energy loss; ACD and PRB for the recombination rate and radiation energy loss.
+These rates are taken from ADAS (96): SCD and PLT are used for the ionisation rate and radiation energy loss; ACD and PRB for the recombination rate and radiation energy loss; and CCD (89) for the charge exchange coupling to hydrogen.
 The ionisation potential is also included as a source or sink of energy for the electrons.

 +------------------------+-------------------------------------+